 Service Highlights (UNL)

-- Interim Associate Vice Chancellor for Research (July 2020 to present)
+- Associate Vice Chancellor for Research (January 2023 to present; Interim from July 2020 to December 2022)

 - Director, Rural Drug Addiction Research Center of Biomedical Research Excellence (NIH P20 GM130461)

 - Journal of Experimental Analysis of Behavior -- Editor for Behavioral Pharmacology & Neuroscience (2010 to present)

 - Founding Director and current Co-Director, Minority Health Disparities Initiative (2012-2014; 2020 to present)

 - Chair of Psychology (August 2012 to July 2020)

 - NIH Study Section Member (Biobehavioral Regulation, Learning & Ethology [2007-2011]; Neurobiology of Motivated Behavior [2014-2020])